custom-components/zaptec/README.md

   site.
 This is where the current limit for the entire installation is set.

 * **Circuit** - An installation can have one or more (electrical) circuits.
-One circuit has one common circuit breaker, and can have one or more chargers.
+One circuit has one common circuit breaker.
 This level is not used in HA.

 * **Charger** - This is the actual EV charge point connected to a circuit.
 Each circuit might have more than one charger.
 This is where the start & stop